Skip to main content

 Population

-In 2017, the national Census highlighted that current population stands at 884,887, upon which 55.9% of the population resides in urban areas and the other 44.1% residing in rural areas.
+Fiji’s Bureau of Statistics published in 2017 that Fiji’s population was 884,887, of which 55.9% of the population resides in urban areas and the other 44.1% residing in rural areas.
 The median age of the population is an estimated 27.5 years, which is an indication that more than half of the age is below the age of 27.5.
 Of the entire population, approximately 56.8% are of a Fijian and iTuakei background, 37.5% are Indians, 4.5% are others (comprising of European, part European, other Pacific Islanders, Chinese) and lastly 1.2% are Rotuman.
-In terms of labour, the current labour force participation rate was valued at 57.1% in the recent census.
+The Pacific Community’s Statistics for Development Division reported that Fiji’s population in 2024 stands at 904,590.

 Mark Halabe (Mark One Apparel) – Treasurer